keesma/Intergas-Central-Heating-Monitor-Homie/README.md

   - Status description is no longer create by the firmware (is done in rule in openhab)
   - Two status bytes became one status word
   - Most important status bits are determined in the firmware (opentherm, pump running)
+  - Two external temperature sensors can be added (flow & return)

   Note: not all bits have been extracted from the status word.